 Counterfactuals may as well be suitable to address moral justification, via 'compound counterfactuals': Had I known what I know today, then if I were to have done otherwise, something preferred would have followed.
-Such counterfactuals, typically imagining alternatives with worse effect - the so-called downward counterfactuals [26], may provide moral justification for what was done due to a lack in the current knowledge.
-This is accomplished by evaluating what would have followed if the intended action would then have been otherwise, other things (including present knowledge) being equal.
+Such counterfactuals, typically imagining alternatives with worse effect -the so-called downward counterfactuals [26], may provide moral justification for what was done due to a lack in the current knowledge.
+This is accomplished by evaluating what would have followed if the intent would then have been otherwise, other things (including present knowledge) being equal.
 It may occasionally justify that what would have followed is no morally better than the actual ensued consequence.

 Example 1.
 Consider a scenario developed from the Loop case of the trolley problem (see Section 2 for case description), which happens on a particularly foggy day.
 Due to low visibility, the agent saw only part of the looping side track, so the side track appeared to the agent rather as a straight non-looping one.
 The agent was faced with a situation whether it was permissible for him to divert the trolley.
-The knowledge base of the agent wrt. this scenario is the simplified program below.
-Note, divert/1 is an abducible.
+The knowledge base of the agent with respect to this scenario is the simplified program below.
+Note, divert(X) is an abducible, meaning 'diverting object X'.

-'''

-run\sidetrack(X) \leftarrow divert(X).

-hit(X,Y) \leftarrow run\sidetrack(X), on\sidetrack(Y).

-save\from(X) \leftarrow sidetrack(straight), run\sidetrack(X).

-save\from(X) \leftarrow sidetrack(loop), hit(X,Y), heavy\enough(Y).

-sidetrack(straight) \leftarrow foggy.

-sidetrack(loop) \leftarrow not\ foggy.

-foggy.

-on\sidetrack(man).

-heavy\enough(man).

-'''
+$$\begin{split} run_sidetrack(X) \leftarrow divert(X). & hit(X,Y) \leftarrow run_sidetrack(X), on_sidetrack(Y). \\ save_from(X) \leftarrow sidetrack(straight), run_sidetrack(X). \\ save_from(X) \leftarrow sidetrack(loop), hit(X,Y), heavy_enough(Y). \\ sidetrack(straight) \leftarrow foggy. & sidetrack(loop) \leftarrow not foggy. \\ foggy. & on_sidetrack(man). & heavy_enough(man). \end{split}$$

 Taking $save_from(trolley)$ as the goal, the agent can perform counterfactual reasoning "if the man had not been hit by the trolley, the five people would not have been saved".
 Given the abduced background context divert(trolley), one can verify that the counterfactual is not valid.
-That is, the man hit by the trolley is just a side-effect of achieving the goal, and thus divert(trolley) is morally permissible according to DDE.
+That is, the man hit by the trolley is just a side-effect of achieving the goal, and thus divert(trolley) is morally permissible according to the Doctrine of Double Effect.
 Indeed, this case resembles the Bystander case of the trolley problem.

 The scenario continues.
 At some later time, the fog has subsided, and by then it was clear to the agent that the side track was looping to the main track.
-This results by updating the program with $not\ foggy$, rendering sidetrack(loop) true.
+This results by updating the program with not foggy, rendering sidetrack(loop) true.
 There are two standpoints on how the agent can justify its action divert(trolley).
 For one, it can employ the aforementioned form of compound counterfactual "Had I known that the side track is looping, then if I had not diverted the trolley, the five would have been saved" as a form of self-justification.
 Given present knowledge that the side track loops, the inner counterfactual is not valid, meaning that to save the five people diverting the trolley (with the consequence of the man being hit) is required.
-Moreover, the counterfactual employed in the initial scenario "if the man had not been hit by the trolley, the five people would not have been saved", in the abduced context divert(trolley), is now valid, meaning that this action is DDE impermissible.
-Therefore, the agent can justify that what would have followed from its action (given its present knowledge, i.e., sidetrack(loop)) is no morally better than the one at the time, when there was lack of that knowledge: its decision divert(trolley) at that time was instead DDE permissible.
+Moreover, the counterfactual employed in the initial scenario "if the man had not been hit by the trolley, the five people would not have been saved", in the abduced context divert(trolley), is now valid, meaning that this action is the Doctrine of Double Effect-impermissible.
+Therefore, the agent can justify that what would have followed from its action (given its present knowledge; i.e., sidetrack(loop)) is no morally better than the one at the time, when there was lack of that knowledge: its decision divert(trolley) at that time was instead permissible according to the Doctrine of Double Effect.
 Though the agent would not have done so, had it had already the subsequent knowledge.